MilesJoseph/Udacity_Capstone_DE/README.md

   I included two quality checks.
 One pertains to the paraquet files from the csv lake and the other looks at the csv data.
 I am using a basic check function.

   Both checks run within the spark steps.
 Since I have built a logging function they are included in the dag steps.

+  If the checks fail they will be contained in the dag logs.

 ## Attributes